Everett Hughes (United States Army officer): Personal life

 Hughes married Kate Murphy of San Antonio (d.
 1980) in 1910.
 In 1981 Holocaust denier David Irving claimed that Hughes had a girlfriend whom he referred to as “JP” in his diary.
 Recent research has discovered that “JP” refers to Elizabeth Prismall, who was a British secretary on Hughes’ staff.
 The nature of their relationship was indeed close, but it is by no means certain that the two were having an affair.
-Hughes, of his own volition, informed Kate of Mrs. Prismall’s presence explaining in a letter dated March 8, 1943, "I have taken Mrs. Prismall to the mess several times and during the past few days ...
+In a letter dated March 8, 1943, Hughes himself wrote to his wife seeking to dissipate in advance any rumors that might reach her ears: "I have taken Mrs. Prismall to the mess several times and during the past few days ...
 So you’ll soon here [sic] that Hughes has a girl friend [sic] along with the rest.
 But don’t put the wrong interpretation on anything you hear or on what I have said unless you want to make yourself unhappy.”